 - Difficulty: This track also requires prior experience as it can be difficult

-Ruined castle is a rock formation that offers spectacular and wide views of the valley, all the way to Katoomba and Wentworth Falls.
+The ruined castle is a rock formation that offers spectacular and wide views of the valley, all the way to Katoomba and Wentworth Falls.
 You’ll be walking through lush rainforests with towering sassafras and coachwood.
 What makes this walk challenging is the steep gradient and the number of obstacles, although the track is formed.
 If you’d like you could have a picnic at the top of the rock formation.

 Jenolan River Walking Track